kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 The header might not include all IP addresses if an intermediary proxy does not support modifying the header.
 Due to [technical limitations of AWS Classic ELBs](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-proxy-protocol.html#proxy-protocol) when using an IPv4 connection the header does not include the public of the load balancer in front of the Istio Ingress Gateway.
 Moreover, the Istio Ingress Gateway Envoy will not append the private IP address of the load balancer to the X-Forwarded-For header, effectively removing this information from the request.

+## TLS termination
+The `istio-ingressgateway` Service creates a Layer 4 load balancer, that does not terminate TLS connections.
+Within the Istio Service Mesh, the TLS termination process is handled by the Ingress Gateway Envoy proxy, which serves as a middleman between the incoming traffic and the backend services.